Managing API keys

 box, where you can add your variable.

-Give your variable a suitable and paste in the value provided by the IonQ application.
+Give your variable a suitable name and paste in the value provided by the IonQ application.

 Using your environment variable